-Our Passport Acceptance Facility is located at UT Tyler's Intensive English Language Institute at 3620 Varsity Drive, Tyler, at the corner of Varsity Drive and Old Omen Road (across from The University of Texas at Tyler Cowan Fine & Performing Arts Center).
+Our Passport Acceptance Facility is located at UT Tyler's Office of International Programs and Intensive English Language Institute at 3620 Varsity Drive, Tyler, at the corner of Varsity Drive and Old Omen Road (across from The University of Texas at Tyler Cowan Fine & Performing Arts Center).
 We have a small parking lot in front of our building with a passport parking sign displayed.
 The entrance is at the back of the building with signs guiding to the proper entrance.

 Hours of Operation: 12 p.m. - 4 p.m.
 Monday - Friday

 Applicants must be signed in by 3:30 p.m. to ensure service before closing, as mail is sent out promptly at 4 p.m. each day.